By: Gene Walden, Senior Finance Editor August 27, 2019

 Roll it over to your new company’s plan

-If you decide to roll over your money to your new company’s 401(k) plan, your former plan administrator would execute the transfer of assets.
-At that point you would likely be required to reallocate your money to the mutual funds or other investment options offered in the new employer’s plan.
+If you decide to roll over your money to your new company’s 401(k) plan, your former employer’s plan administrator would execute the transfer of assets.
+You then would likely be required to reallocate your money into the investment options offered in the new employer’s plan.

 Roll it over to a traditional IRA